Spotlight on Southern Alberta – Out in the Wild

 Conclusion of my Southern Alberta Roadtrip

 My southern Alberta roadtrip was awe inspiring for the natural beauty and my reconnection to some of Alberta’s Indigenous history.
 If you are looking for a roadtrip that offers a mix of history, culture and jaw-dropping scenery Southern Alberta needs to be at the top of your list.
-Happy travels!
+Happy travels to more places in Alberta!

 Leave a Comment